-- Cluster feeding babies are usually seeking closeness (maybe because mom is working during the day).
+- Cluster-feeding babies usually seek closeness (maybe because the mom works during the day).
 Learn more about comfort sucking here.

 How Long Does a Bunch Feeding Last?

-It depends on the baby, but usually, it only lasts the first month and then returns during growth spurts, i.e., month three, six etc.
+It depends on the baby, but usually, it only lasts the first month and returns during growth spurts, i.e., months three, six, etc.

-- Prepare your activities around a cluster feed, if you know that your baby usually cluster feeds at a certain time of the day.
+- Prepare your activities around a cluster feed if you know that your baby usually cluster feeds at a particular time of the day.

-- Take your baby to the pediatrician to make sure that the problem is not caused by GERD.
+- Take your baby to the pediatrician to ensure the problem is not caused by GERD.

-- Swaddling your baby can calm him/her for breastfeeding, too.
+- Swaddling your baby can calm them for breastfeeding, too.

 - Breastfeed on demand and avoid sticking to a feeding schedule, as this can make your baby even more fussy and miserable.

-- Newborn cluster feeding is a temporary thing and learning to work around it and accept it, will help you enjoy your breastfeeding experience more.
+- Newborn cluster feeding is temporary; learning to work around it and accept it will help you enjoy your breastfeeding experience more.

-- Infant cluster feeding can work to the advantage of mothers who are returning to work, as babies who cluster feed, usually sleep longer at night.
+- Infant cluster feeding can work to the advantage of mothers returning to work, as babies who cluster feed usually sleep longer at night.
 A mother can use this time to relax and bond with her baby.

-- Breastfeeding in the laid back breastfeeding position can improve milk transfer because it allows your baby to position him/herself at the breast.
+- Breastfeeding in the laid-back breastfeeding position can improve milk transfer because it allows your baby to position themself at the breast.
 Most mothers find this position much more comfortable too.